matthew-ball/config-scripts/README.md

 =====================
 This is a minimal collection of configuration files and a script to configure a "default" environment.

-This configuration project uses the following systems/applications:
+This configuration project assumes the following system and applications:
  * [Ubuntu 16.10](https://www.ubuntu.com/)
  * [GNU Emacs 25.1.2](https://www.gnu.org/software/emacs/)
  * [GNU Bash 4.3.46](https://www.gnu.org/software/bash/)